srikanthchelluri/appian-sail-plugin/README.md

+**This project isn't actively maintained.
+It's intended for engineers at Appian and is likely outdated with some of the other tools engineers have available.
+I'm leaving this code up in case anyone finds this useful though.**

 # Auto-complete for Appian SAIL

 This repository contains source code and files to add auto-complete functionality for Appian SAIL in Sublime Text 3.
 It has a few parts and requires (just a little) setup.
-Srikanth won the *Best Process/Productivity* Indie Time award in July for this project.
+This won the *Best Process/Productivity* Indie Time award in July.

 ### Setup
 1. Make sure you have SAIL syntax highlighting for Sublime Text 3 already (see Home for `sail.tmLanguage`).